Victoria Jackson: Personal life

-Jackson married a fellow performer, fire-eating magician Nisan Mark Eventoff, in 1984, and had a daughter, Scarlet (born 1986).
+Jackson married a fellow performer, fire-eating magician Nisan Mark Eventoff, in 1984, and had a daughter.
 They divorced in 1991.
-Shortly thereafter, she reconnected with her high school sweetheart, Paul Wessel, then a Miami-Dade SWAT team police officer, and they married and had a daughter, Aubrey (born 1994).
+Shortly thereafter, she reconnected with her high school sweetheart, Paul Wessel, then a Miami-Dade SWAT team police officer, and they married and had a daughter.
 When her husband retired in 2013, the couple moved to Nashville, Tennessee.
+Jackson was diagnosed with breast cancer in 2015.
+She announced through an Instagram post in August 2024 that her breast cancer had metastasized and she had been diagnosed with an inoperable tumor in her windpipe.